 “I sincerely hope my personal and professional experience will help to advance the cause and the mission of the Ethan Henry Lecours Foundation.
 Ethan was a unique and special child who had an extraordinary gift of touching the lives of all who met him while also bringing people together for the good of others.
 We should all walk in those same footsteps.
 With this foundation he provides our path.I have known Steve Lecours for more than 35 years.
 More than friends, I consider Steve, Julie, Zachary, and Ethan to be family.
 I am proud and humbled to be a member of the board of trustees for the Ethan Henry Lecours Foundation.
 I believe in the mission of the foundation to help provide support for families and organizations caring for children with special needs.
 The values of the foundation and its mission are ones we try to instill in our own children.
 As a former Jaycee, it speaks to our creed that “Service to humanity is the best work of life.”

-Guiomar has been employed by FM Global since 1999 and is currently an Insights Consultant in the Marketing department.
+Guiomar has been employed by FM Global since 1999 and is currently employed as a Principal Business Intelligence Analyst.
 She also previously worked in various departments including Human Resources and Enterprise Learning.
 Additional community service includes teaching CCD in Providence RI.
 She has also served on a United Way Committee at FM Global and volunteered for Days of Caring with the United Way.

 What the foundation means to Guiomar: